Non-Profit Organizations, Seminars & Hands-On Workshops

 S.T.O.P. - Sugar Hill Tower Opposition

-Check out this video: http://brettonwoods.com/pops/videos/canopytour.
-This is a tease of the great fun in store for you at the Omni Mt.
-Washington Resort and Brettonwoods.
-And if you can't take the entire tour, stop over to enjoy the great view of Mt.
-Washington.
-Besides the canopy tour of ziplines, rope bridges, and rappelling - you'll find atv tours, a world class golf course, guided rock climbs, an indoor rock wall to climb, mountain scooters & mountain bike trails (bike rentals available), disc golf (combination of golf & frisbee), tennis, guided hikes & nature walks, fly-casting clinics, horseback riding & carriage rides, 12 restaurants to choose from, and the spa!!
-If you haven't been to Bretton Woods and the Omni Mt.
+There is great fun in store for you at the Omni Mt.
+Washington Resort and Bretton Woods.
+Sign up for their canopy tour of ziplines, rope bridges, and rappelling.
+If that isn't your style try ATV tours, a world class golf course, guided rock climbs, an indoor rock wall to climb, mountain scooters & mountain bike trails (bike rentals available), disc golf (combination of golf & frisbee), tennis, guided hikes & nature walks, fly-casting clinics, horseback riding & carriage rides, moose tours, 12 restaurants to choose from, and the spa!!
+Visit their website for more information: www.brettonwoods.com If you haven't been to Bretton Woods and the Omni Mt.
 Washington lately - plan a trip, soon!
-See foliage a new way, take a free chair lift ride up the mountain!

 Swineheart's Signature Sauces - Meredith, NH

 We discovered Gary & Mary MacDonald at the Made in NH Expo and asked them to come to the Sugar Hill Market.
-We think you'll enjoy their products!
 Swineheart's Sauces celebrate the regional flavors of American BBQ and beyond.
 The line of sauces represent the many regional flavors of BBQ; from Tennessee to Texas to Hawaii.
 There is a flavor for all to enjoy.
 All are gluten free, fat free, and vegetarian.

-They also have some delicious recipes on their website including a Bacon & Beer Mac 'n Cheese that took 2nd place in a competition this year.
+They also have some delicious recipes on their website including a Bacon & Beer Mac 'n Cheese that took 2nd place in a 2014 competition.
 We think that if they had used Harman's Cheddar, they might of taken first . . . but that's just our opinion.
-Check out their website and welcome them to their first Lupine Celebration market: www.swineheartsauce.com
+If you do miss them at the market, Harman Cheese carries a few of their products.
+Check out their website: www.swineheartsauce.com

 The Rocks Estate - Bethlehem, NH